Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 - The values were still reporting for the wrong sensors, so I fixed it more thuroughly.
 Also had to make the sure the averages were going to the right place.
 - Changed the scales on the graphs to be set correctly.
 I need to grab this stuff from MQTT, eventually.
 - Sidebar - I noticed neovim was acting weird, it's not highlighting my the NCM_Viz stuff
+- Added the ranges for the sensors to the DAQconfig, and set the graphs and DAQ to have the same ranges using that constant.